OCA/web/web_advanced_search/readme/USAGE.rst

 It is also possible when having selected a relational field to filter on, to choose for the 'is in selection' operator.
-This will result in opening a list view for the related model, where it is possible either to select some records, and then use the 'Select' butto, or to enter filters on the related model, and then click the 'Use Criteria' button.
+This will result in opening a list view for the related model, where it is possible to either select some records, and then use the 'Select' button, or to enter filters on the related model, and then click the 'Use Criteria' button.

 Example: select the 'Created By' field to filter Invoices, and then 'is in selection'